Algebraic approach to contraction families: Contraction algebras

-\begin{proof} It is easy to show that $\cJ^n$ respects the flat base changes for $n\geq 0$.
+\begin{proof} It is easy to show that $\cJ^n$ respects the flat base changes of $Y$ for $n\geq 0$.
 Namely, suppose that we are given a Cartesian diagram

 where $p$ is flat.
 Let $\cJ'\subset\cO_{Y'}$ be the ideal attached to the closed immersion $j'$.
 Then we have a canonical isomorphism $p^\ast \cJ^n\cong (\cJ')^n$ for $n\geq 0$.
-We may therefore work locally in the \'etale (flat) topology of $Y$ by definition of the extended Rees algebra.
+We may therefore work locally in the \'etale (flat) topology of $Y$.
+In particular, we may work locally in the Zariski topology of $S$ to assume that $S$ is affine.